DataTalksClub/data-engineering-zoomcamp/cohorts/2024/workshops/dlt.md

 https://colab.research.google.com/drive/10bceCZuwPwCll7ji0vsw7GT0Ju7dxKPt#scrollTo=wLF4iXf-NR7t&forceEdit=true&sandboxMode=true

 However, pipelines and data does not exist in isolation; So we strongly encourage you to build a project including dlt.

 We are be happy to share your submissions on our blog.
+Join our slack community and engage with us there if you wish to contribute.